I Ching Oracle Result: Transformation from Hexagram 35 with Changing Lines 1, 3, 5, 6 to Hexagram 49

 (Míng chū dì shàng, jìn.
 Jūn zǐ yǐ zì zhāo míng dé.)

 "Light emerges above the earth: advancement.
-One makes clarity visible from within."
+The superior person makes bright virtue shine from within."

 Light rises from the earth and becomes visible.
 This represents internal clarity becoming externally expressed.